 Immediately, I was (and still am) smitten and deeply inspired by what she had to say.
 I felt that I’d found my soul sister and non-boring other Mom,

-well except for; Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Sally Deitman, Leslie Snorf, Jody Muir, Mary Hatton, & Jan Gardner, but that is a whole other, “It takes a Village” story.
+well except for; Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Sally Deitman, Leslie Snorf, Jody Muir, Mary Hatton, Jan Gardner, and Karin Holdridge-Zofcin, and last but not at all least: My Auntie Lolo who..well..check her out: but that is a whole other, “It takes a Village” story.
+B.T.W.
+Lolo is where I get my activist side.

 FINALLY I could get into something that was creative AND mostly calorie free!